ChrisWoodgate/BraWl/README.md

 Cycler/0.12.1
 netCDF/1.7.2
 ```
 The Python modules can be installed using `pip install -r requirements.txt`, executed in the main directory.
 It is recommended to install these within a virtual environment which can be created within BraWl using `python -m venv venv` and the activated using `source venv/bin/activate`.
+(Compatibility of the plotting scripts with later/earlier versions of the listed packages is anticipated, but not guaranteed.)

 ## Compilation
 At the moment the code is only tested with gfortran and OpenMPI.
 Put the code in a directory like `~/codes/BraWl`.
 It is my intention to test other compilers in future: watch this space!